Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 The two sidelights are reduced to only fill; each of them are *Hemi* lights placed 20 BU to the side and 5 BU in front of the subject, at ground level.
-They don't cause a spotshine on the surface by disabling specular, and at ground level, light under the chin or any horizontal surfaces, countering the shadows caused by the key light.
+They do not cause a spotshine on the surface by disabling specular, and at ground level, light under the chin or any horizontal surfaces, countering the shadows caused by the key light.